rzamoramx/core_banking_system_es_cqrs/README.md

 - Python 3.12+
 - Go 1.24+
 - Poetry 2.1.3+
-- IDE with Maven support (recommended: IntelliJ IDEA)
+- IDE with Maven support (recommended: IntelliJ IDEA) optional if you want to see the code

 ### Installation